Popular Will: Arrest warrant for Vecchio

 The day after López's arrest, the government issued an arrest warrant for Carlos Vecchio, who with López in jail was serving as the de facto leader of Popular Will.
 He was charged with the same offenses as López: arson, criminal association, damages to public property, and instigation to commit a crime.
 Vecchio, who was in hiding, defied the arrest order.
 Meanwhile, public unrest continued, with the official death toll from more than two weeks of violence rising to 17.
 Enrique Betancourt, writing in the Yale Daily News, described Vecchio, a 2013 Yale World Fellow, as a champion of freedom who, unlike López, "is not an internationally recognizable figure (yet)."
 Betancourt expressed the concern that this "relative anonymity will allow government forces to arrest Carlos and violate his human rights with impunity and without fear of any international repercussion."
 On 22 March, as street protests continued, Vecchio, still defying the arrest order, addressed a crowd of supporters in Caracas.

+Intervention

+In May 2020, Tarek William Saab, the Attorney General appointed by the National Constituent Assembly, requested that the TSJ declare Popular Will as a "terrorist organization," which would lead to the prohibition of the party.
+Popular Will rejected said accusations.

+On 7 July 2020, the Supreme Tribunal of Justice of Venezuela suspended the party's directive board, becoming the third political organization judicially intervened in the last month, appointing an ad hoc directive board presided by José Gregorio Noriega, previously expelled from the party.
+The high court sentenced that Noriega "could use the electoral card, logo, symbols, emblems, colors and any other own concept" of the party and nullified the expulsions of both Noriega as Guillermo Luces and Lucila Pacheco, members of the new board.

 Ideology

-Popular Will has been variously described as right wing, even "fascist" by the government, but calls itself a centre to centre-left party, with socialist and progressive tendencies, although some sources have also described it as centre-right.
+Popular Will's political position has been variously described as centrist, centre-left (a description that the party uses), centre-right, right-wing and far-right by academic and media sources.
+Nicolás Maduro and government officials have called the party "far-right" and "fascist".
+Corrales and Penfold described the party as being radical and that it promotes protests as a vital method for forcing the resignation of government leaders.
 The party supports LGBT rights, and following the 2015 parliamentary election, the first two LGBT members of the Venezuelan legislature (Tamara Adrián and Rosmit Mantilla) were elected under Popular Will's banner.